gsass/pretty.bike/content/faq.md

 ### Cool.
 How do I sign up?

 Signups for 2021 are closed, so ya can't anymore.
-Reach out to George (or whoever linked you here) if you want an invite email for nexe year.
+Reach out to George (or whoever linked you here) if you want an invite email for next year.

 ### I am signed up.
 What should I be doing now?